Genesis 23 – Sarah Dies and Is Buried

 a.
 I am a foreigner and a sojourner among you: Abraham did not feel this way because he came from Ur of the Chaldeans.
 It was because he recognized his real home was heaven.
 Moses knew the same, and commanded Israel to know it (Leviticus 25:23).
 David also knew this truth (1 Chronicles 29:14 and Psalm 39:12).

 b.
 Give me property for a burial place among you: Abraham had a particular property in mind – the cave of Machpelah.
 That property was in the land of Ephron the son of Zohar.
+In his travels around Canaan, Abraham had earlier lived in this area and here built an altar to God (Genesis 13:18).
+He knew this cave and was willing to pay the full price for it.

 2. (10-16) Abraham negotiates with Ephron the Hittite for the land of Sarah’s tomb.